ieeecasehackathon/ieeecasehackathon.github.io/README.md

 * Use of valuable extracted content to improve predictive models.
 * Removal or correction of negative content associated with errors, bias, or privacy.

-Hackathon problems can be found in [this PDF](https://event.asme.org/Events/media/library/resources/idetc-cie/IDETC-Hackathon-Problems.pdf).
+Hackathon problems can be found [here/below](#HackathonProblem1) for Problem 1 and [here/below](#HackathonProblem2) for Problem 2, as well as in [this PDF](https://event.asme.org/Events/media/library/resources/idetc-cie/IDETC-Hackathon-Problems.pdf).

 #### Teamwork